Sai-Jai-AI-Inc/content-to-trip-frontend/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is private and proprietary.
+All rights reserved.